coil-kt/coil/coil-compose-singleton/README.md

 `model` can either be the `ImageRequest.data` value - or the `ImageRequest` itself. `contentDescription` sets the text used by accessibility services to describe what this image represents.

+## AsyncImage

-`AsyncImage` supports the same arguments as the standard `Image` composable.
-Additionally, it supports setting `placeholder`/`error`/`fallback` painters and `onLoading`/`onSuccess`/`onError` callbacks.
+`AsyncImage` is a composable that that executes an image request asynchronously and renders the result.
+It supports the same arguments as the standard `Image` composable and additionally it supports setting `placeholder`/`error`/`fallback` painters and `onLoading`/`onSuccess`/`onError` callbacks.
 Here's an example that loads image with a circle crop, crossfade, and sets a placeholder:

 ```kotlin
 AsyncImage(